 What must the State prove to obtain a conviction for Street Racing against me?

-A "race" is defined as one or more vehicles in competition arising from a challenge to demonstrate superiority of a vehicle and the acceptance and/or competitive response to that challenge.
-You may also be charged if you organize the race, are a passenger in a race, or are a spectator at a race.
+A "race" is defined as one or more vehicles in competition arising from a challenge to demonstrate the superiority of a vehicle and the acceptance and/or competitive response to that challenge.
+You may also be charged if you organize the race, are a passenger in a race or are a spectator at a race.

 Remember, the State must prove the charge against you "beyond a reasonable doubt" which is a very strict legal burden.
-Just becuase you were "caught" does not mean that the State will be able to obtain a conviction.
+Just because you were "caught" does not mean that the State will be able to obtain a conviction.